tech-university-vietnam/1Car-FE/README.md

 # Getting started

+To use the app, first clone our project.

+Then, go into the folder and run this cmd ```npm install```.
+This will download all the dependencies needed to run the app.

+After that, just run ```npm start``` to open our app in local host and enjoy it.

+## From scratch

+If you want to recreate this app on your own, we use create-react-app template with typescript as a boiler plate and config settings with 2 different third-party services Auth0 and Stripe.

+To create react app boiler plate, you can use this script ```npx create-react-app my-app --template typescript```

 Auth0 configuration: More details can be found at [docs](./docs/Auth0/index.md)

 Stripe configuration: More details can be found at [docs](./docs/Stripe/index.md)